pulumi/terraform-provider-datadog/website/docs/r/timeboard.html.markdown

 - `style` - (Optional) Nested block to customize the graph style.
 - `conditional_format` - (Optional) Nested block to customize the graph style if certain conditions are met.
 Currently only applies to `Query Value` and `Top List` type graphs.
 - `extra_col` - (Optional, only for graphs of visualization "change") If set to "present", displays current value.
 Can be left empty otherwise.
-- `metadata_json` - (Optional) A JSON blob (preferrably created using [jsonencode](https://www.terraform.io/docs/configuration/functions/jsonencode.html)) representing mapping of query expressions to alias names.
+- `metadata_json` - (Optional) A JSON blob representing mapping of query expressions to alias names.
 Note that the query expressions in `metadata_json` will be ignored if they're not present in the query.
-For example, this is how you define `metadata_json` with Terraform >= 0.12:
+For example:

   ```
   metadata_json = jsonencode({